-- 1. Physical acts, such as inappropriate, unwanted, uninvited, or injurious physical contact with another; harassment, threats, intimidation, theft, public humiliation, retaliation for asserting or alleging an act of bullying, stalking; sexual assault; and destruction or damage to property of another.
-105 ILCS 5/27-23.7(b). - 2.
-Written and electronic communication of any type that incorporate language or depictions that would constitute bullying, using any medium (including, but not limited to, cell phones, computers, websites, electronic networks, instant messages, text messages and emails); - 3.
+- 2. Written and electronic communication of any type that incorporate language or depictions that would constitute bullying, using any medium (including, but not limited to, cell phones, computers, websites, electronic networks, instant messages, text messages and emails); - 3.
 Verbal threats made to another, or blackmail, or demands for protection money; - 4.
 Non-verbal threats or intimidation such as aggressive or menacing gestures; - 5.
-Direct or indirect, relationally aggressive behavior such as social isolation, rumor spreading, or damaging someone's reputation; - 6.
-Expression of ideas or beliefs in a way that is lewd, profane, or intended to intimidate or harass another; - 7.
-Any of the above conduct which occurs off school grounds when such conduct creates, or can reasonably be expected to create, a substantial disruption in the school setting and/or at school sponsored activities and events. - 8.
+Direct or indirect, relationally aggressive behavior such as social isolation, rumor spreading, or damaging someone's reputation;

+- 6. Verbal, nonverbal, and environmental slights, snubs, or insults, whether intentional or unintentional, that communicate hostile, derogatory, or negative messages. - 7.
+Expression of ideas or beliefs in a way that is lewd, profane, or intended to intimidate or harass another; - 8.
+Any of the above conduct which occurs off school grounds when such conduct creates, or can reasonably be expected to create, a substantial disruption in a school setting and/or at school sponsored activities/events. - 9.
 Transmissions from a computer or device accessed at a non-school-related location, activity, function, or program and/ or from use of technology or an electronic device that is not owned, leased, or used by a school district or school if the bullying causes a substantial disruption to the education process or orderly operation of a school.
 (105 ILCS 5/27-23.7(a)(4))

-The examples listed above are meant to be illustrative and are not exhaustive of conduct that may or may not be considered "Bullying."
+The examples listed above are meant to be illustrative and are not exhaustive of conduct that may or may not be considered "Bullying," "Harassment," "Intimidation", or "Microaggressions."
 Nor are they intended to limit the exercise of discretion granted to school administrators under Sections 5/10-20.12(d) or 5/10-22.6 of the School Code for addressing instances of student misconduct.